MRamonSorell/100-Days-Of-Code-Python/README.md

 # 100-Days-Of-Code-Python

-This is a review of basics and fundamentals of Python.
-1 hour a day for 100 days.
+Goal of the challenges is to do a 100 days of Python coding:  1 hour a day for 100 days.
 Topics range from basics to advanced.
+I will be adding the code (projects) regularly.

 ### Day 1 ###
 Working with Variables to Manage Data.
 Project band name generator.